synclounge/docs.synclounge.tv/docs/faq.md

       - An adblocker, firewall, network configuration, ISP, or some other software on your computer is blocking the connection.
       - The server owner's firewall, network configuration, ISP, or some other software is blocking the connection.
       - Remote access is not enabled on the server or it isn't working properly.
+To enable remote access or to check if remote access is enabled succesfully, see the [Plex's Remote Access article](https://support.plex.tv/articles/200289506-remote-access/)

 - _Client X isn't working!_